-Entry Permit Procedures:
+Entry Permit Procedures

-EHS&RM will perform atmosphere testing of the confined space, gas test and air monitor readings are then recorded on the appropriate line as required by permit;
+EHSRM or a trained Confined Space Entry Permit writer will perform atmosphere testing of the confined space, gas test and air monitor readings are then recorded on the appropriate line as required by permit;

-At the conclusion of the job, the permit is signed as being completed and any appropriate remarks are added;
+at the conclusion of the job, the permit is signed as being completed and any appropriate remarks are added;

-The permit shall be canceled upon completion of the project, an emergency situation, or when conditions not allowed by the entry permit are found to exist in or near the permitted space.
-The order to evacuate the confined space can originate from the Entry Supervisor, entrant, or attendant.
+the permit shall be canceled upon completion of the project, an emergency situation, or when conditions not allowed by the entry permit are found to exist in or near the permitted space.
+The order to evacuate the confined space can originate from the entry supervisor, entrant or attendant.

-Testing and monitoring equipment needed to verify that hazardous atmospheric conditions are not present;
+testing and monitoring equipment needed to verify that hazardous atmospheric conditions are not present;

-Ventilating equipment needed to obtain acceptable entry conditions;
+ventilating equipment needed to obtain acceptable entry conditions;

-Necessary communications equipment;
+necessary communications equipment;

-Personal protective equipment, e.g. gloves, eye protection, respirators;
+personal protective equipment (e.g. gloves, eye protection, respirators);

-Lighting equipment needed to enable employees to see well enough to perform their function;
+lighting equipment needed to enable employees to see well enough to perform their function;

-Necessary barriers and shields;
+necessary barriers and shields;

-Equipment, such as ladders, needed for safe entry and exit by authorized entrants;
+equipment, such as ladders, needed for safe entry and exit by authorized entrants;

-Necessary rescue and emergency equipment;
+necessary rescue and emergency equipment;

 RESCUE AND EMERGENCY SERVICES

-Provide the rescue service with access to all permit spaces from which rescue may be necessary.
+When the university arranges to have persons other than the university’s employees perform permit space rescue, the university shall provide the rescue service with access to all permit spaces from which rescue may be necessary.

-To facilitate non-entry rescue, each authorized entrant shall use a chest or full body harness with a retrieval line attached, unless the retrieval equipment would increase the overall risk of injury or would not contribute to the rescue of the entrant.
+To facilitate non-entry rescue, each authorized entrant shall use a full body harness with a retrieval line attached, unless the retrieval equipment would increase the overall risk of injury or would not contribute to the rescue of the entrant.
 The other end of the retrieval line shall be attached to a mechanical device or fixed point outside the permit space in such a manner that rescue can begin as soon as the rescuer becomes aware that rescue is necessary.
-A mechanical device shall be available to retrieve personnel from vertical type permit spaces more than 5 feet deep.
+A mechanical device shall be available to retrieve personnel from vertical type permit spaces more than five feet deep.

-Training is also required for rescue team members, including cardiopulmonary resuscitation (CPR) and first-aid training.
-Texas State must certify that training has been accomplished.
-Upon completion of training, employees must receive a certificate of training that includes the employee’s name, signature or initials of trainer(s), and dates of training.
+Training is also required to include cardiopulmonary resuscitation (CPR) and first-aid training.
+EHSRM must certify that training has been accomplished.
+Upon completion of training, employees must receive a certificate of training that includes the employee’s name, signature or initials of trainers, and dates of training.
 The certification must be made available for inspection by employees and their supervisors.

-Annual refresher confined space entry safety training will be provided for all affected employees of all appropriate shops.
+Annual refresher Confined Space Entry Safety training will be provided for all affected employees of all appropriate shops.

 This ongoing training shall establish employee proficiency in the duties required by this section and shall introduce new or revised procedures, as necessary.
 The training department is available to carry on research and find the resources for necessary training.

-Refresher training will be required on a yearly basis for CPR and once every three years for first-aid.
+Refresher training will be required on a yearly basis for CPR and once every three years for first aid.

 POSITIONS AND DUTIES